A-Levels Curriculum Guide

 Career and Opportunities These may include careers in such fields as advertising, marketing design, architecture, fashion and product design and the media.
 The study of art can also help you develop transferable skills you can take into any career or job.
 Universities, art colleges and employers are impressed by creative and self-determined candidates.

-BIOLOGY - Block C - Edexcel/Pearson
+BIOLOGY - Edexcel/Pearson

 Lessons 6.75 hours total per week.